June 5th, 2024

 And, there were just 13 lots for sale in greater Bozeman from ½ to 1 acre.
 In this price range, for sale numbers increased 116% from August 2021 to June 2022.

 Reason 2.
-Cost of Land is High in Bozeman
+Cost of Land Remains High in Parts of Bozeman

-As a result of low availability of land in Bozeman, land is costly, contributing to why houses are expensive in Bozeman.
+As a result of low availability of land in Bozeman, land remains costly, contributing to why houses are expensive in Bozeman.

 Chart 2: The shifting cost of land in Bozeman.